|

 -

-BALLINDERRY: Irish name meaning "from the town of oak wood."
+meaning "town of the oak wood."

 - BARTLE: